AGolz/Born2beRoot/README.md

 - __Effective Passphrase Revocation__: With LUKS, when a passphrase is overwritten, it is entirely infeasible to recover any data associated with that passphrase.

 #### Why LUKS1?
-As of my knowledge cutoff in September 2021, there are two versions of LUKS available: LUKS1 and LUKS2.
+In September 2021, two versions of LUKS became available for Linux: LUKS1 and LUKS2.
 While LUKS2 brings several improvements, such as a new keyslot area layout and improved binary key descriptor management, it may not always be the best choice depending on the specific circumstances of your project.

 LUKS1 is widely supported, well tested, and provides a strong encryption standard that is sufficient for most purposes.
 It's also more compatible with various systems and software.
 Because of its wide adoption, troubleshooting and support are easier to find if issues arise.

 In the context of the Born2beRoot project, the choice of LUKS1 aligns well with the requirement of the project to provide strong disk encryption while ensuring broad compatibility and stability.

 ### LVM
 ### LUKS